jeremyriverain/mastermind/README.md

 + Yarn installed
 + @quasar/cli installed

 We use [Deployer](https://deployer.org/docs/getting-started.html) to automate the process.
-Feel free by trying this recipe.
-It worked fine for me.
+Feel free to try this recipe.
+It works fine for me.

 First, begin by filling in all the environment variables in the .env file.
 + DEPLOY_PATH: this is the absolute path of the project on your server